buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/03-Information-Architecture.md

 ---
 chapter-number: "03"
 title: "Information Architecture"
+opening-text: "<p><strong>I’m working on this chapter as we speak, I’ll be releasing it section by section over the next few days.</strong></p>

-opening-text: "<p>In this chapter <strong>I’ll level up the complexity a little</strong>.
+<p>In this chapter <strong>I’ll level up the complexity a little</strong>.
 I’ll take the idea of components that I explored in Chapter 2 and develop it to explore the creation of <strong>patterns, reusable solutions to user interface problems that occur frequently</strong>.</p>

 <p>Once I’ve explored patterns, <strong>I’ll tie everything together</strong> to consider how <strong>we can use patterns, alongside components and objects, to build pages</strong>.
 With patterns and pages covered, I’ll stress the need to consider information architecture, <strong>so that we ensure our users can find their way to what they’re looking for</strong>.</p>